saminacodes/mark-twain/README.md

 ## Customizing writing style

 Each skill file contains a **Writing Style & Guidelines** section with placeholder comments.
 Replace the comments with your own voice, tone, audience, and formatting rules.

-The placeholders use HTML comment syntax (`<!-- ... -->`), so they have no effect until you fill them in.
+(Placeholders use HTML comment syntax (`<!-- ... -->`), so they have no effect until you fill them in.)

 ## Credits